COVERAGE AREA and macrothesis

-Our coverage provides clients with as-needed research notes, reports and flash blasts, and our quarterly Macro Energy Briefing for upstream investors tracks key themes, contextualizes recent developments and outlines our forward-looking projections of relevant economic and policy trends.
+Our coverage provides clients with as-needed research notes, reports and flash blasts, and our soon-to-be-released, new quarterly product, Themes, Trends and Discontinuities, will contextualize recent developments and outline our forward-looking projections of relevant economic and policy outcomes.